Solving Problems of Public Importance

 Tailor the degree with electives from courses below, or from the school-wide elective topic areas.

-Sample of elective courses for fall on Saturdays:
+Elective courses for fall on Saturdays:

 In addition to the areas of specialization, students may wish to organize their remaining electives around important themes.
 Clustering elective courses around an issue area enables students to develop a course of study that most closely meets their needs and interests, and provides specialized training and an area of expertise, such as: